-Speaker at a panel-debate organized by the 2nd Guangzhou Triennial of Contemporary Art.
-Held at Guangdong Museum of Art, P.R.China.
-Speakers: Henrik Valeur, Yu Bochun and Francois Geindre.
+Panel-debate at Guangdong Museum of Art, P.R.China, 2005.
+Organized by the 2nd Guangzhou Triennial of Contemporary Art.
+Panel: Henrik Valeur, Yu Bochun and Francois Geindre.
 Moderator: Zhou Jian.

 The urban region includes not only the city and its suburbs, but also the provincial towns, the rural districts and the nature reserves.
 In fact, it has no clear external borders.
 Instead it has plenty of internal ones.

 The Perfect Plan?

 Panel debate at DAC | Danish Architecture Centre in Copenhagen, Denmark, 2005.
 Organized by the Danish Town Planning Institute.
 Panel: Henrik Valeur, Bent Flyvbjerg and Peter Hartoft-Nielsen.
 Moderator: Kent Martinussen.

 Symposium at DAC | Danish Architecture Centre in Copenhagen, Denmark, 2004.
 Organized by CoMa in collaboration with and supported by the Greater Copenhagen Authority and Region Skåne.
 Panel: Jan Engell, Regional Planner, the Planning Division, the Greater Copenhagen Authority; Charlotte Lindström, Chief Administrator, Planning and Environment, Region Skåne; Mats Olsson, Director of City Planning, the City of Malmö; Martin Holgaard, Chief Planner, the Municipality of Roskilde; Henrik Valeur and Fredrik Fritzson.
 Moderator: Morten Daugaard.